adamdbradley/foresight.js/README.md

 * _localStorage_: A speed-test does not need to be executed on every webpage.
 The browser's localStorage function is used to remember the last speed test information.
 When the last speed-test falls outside of the _foresight.options.speedTestExpireMinutes_ option it execute a new speed-test again.
 * _skip_: If the device pixel ratio equals 1 then the display cannot view hi-res images.
 Since high-resolution doesn't apply to this device, foresight doesn't bother testing the network connection.

 __foresight.connKbps__: Number representing the estimated Kbps following a network connection speed-test.
 This value can also come from localStorage if the last test was within the _foresight.options.speedTestExpireMinutes_ option.
+Note that _foresight.connKbps_ is not an extremely accurate assessment of the device's connection speed, but rather provides a fast look to see if it can download a file quickly (and then remembers that test info for a configurable number of minutes).

 __foresight.isHighSpeedConn__: Boolean used to tell foresight if this device's connection is considered a high-speed connection or not.
 You can use the _foresight.options.minKbpsForHighSpeedConn_ configuration option to help determine what is considered _high-speed_.
 See the minKbpsForHighSpeedConn config description for more info.